-The current experiments show that Japanese speakers' judgment on devoicing is generally gradient, even when a yes/no format was used.
+The current experiments show that Japanese speakers' judgments on devoicing is generally gradient, even when a yes/no format is used.
 One question that arises is where this gradience comes from.
-Even given this result, one could still hold that grammar is dichotomous, and that it is performance that is gradient (e.g. Sprouse 2007).
+Even given this result, one could still hold that grammar is dichotomous, and that it is performance that is gradient (e.g., Sprouse 2007).
 However, recall that generally OCP and GEM both contribute to the naturalness/possibility of devoicing, and these two forces are most likely grammatical.
-A remaining question therefore is to identify where the gradience comes from-grammar or performance-and if the latter, how the two grammatical factors can derive such gradiency in performance (see Gorman to appear for recent related discussion).
+A remaining question therefore is to identify where the gradience comes from - whether it be the grammar or performance - and if it is performance, how the two grammatical factors can derive such gradiency in performance.
+See Gorman (forthcoming) for recent related discussion.